 Get their attention.

-Mother Goose Time makes this easy with the circle time song.
+Experience Curriculum (formerly Mother Goose Time) makes this easy with the circle time song.
 You can play that to signal that it’s circle time.
 Children respond very well to using music for transitions.
 It’s a movement song so everyone gets the wiggles out before sitting down.
-I set up my circle time area like this and then turn on the Mother Goose Time song.
+I set up my circle time area like this and then turn on the circle time song.

 A spot for everyone.

 Little kids do not really understand the concept of personal space.
 Unless someone is in theirs and they don’t like it!
 Wouldn’t you know it, when you need everyone to sit and keep in their space, that’s when they

 Having a little spot for each child helps set the expectation to sit.
 They learn it’s where they stay for circle time.
 I don’t have a fancy rug with spots for everyone to sit on so I use these little-colored vinyl “spots”.
 They can be used for many other kinds of activities and free play as well.